Azure/ARO-HCP/tooling/azure-automation/resources-cleanup/README.md

 An executable script is called _Runbook_ in Azure Automation.
 In order to modify the contents of the Runbook that exists in Azure, we need to go to Azure > Specific Azure Automation Account > Runbooks (Process Automation section) > Click on the Runbook name or Create a new Runbook > Edit > Edit in Portal > Paste the contents of the script in the editor.
 To execute (test) it: Test Pane > Start > The result of the script will be shown on screen after some seconds.
 This does not count as a Job as we are testing the Runbook.
 A Job is an instance of an execution of the Runbook after it is Published (explained below).

 #### Job
-Once we decide the script is doing what we expect, we need to get out of this _Test pane_ View and go back to _Edit Runbook_ (we can use the top breadcrum bar) and Click _Publish_.
+Once we decide the script is doing what we expect, we need to get out of this _Test pane_ View and go back to _Edit Runbook_ (we can use the top breadcrumb bar) and Click _Publish_.
 A pop up will ask if we really want to override the previously published version with the new content, we click _Yes_.
-Once the Runbook is published, we can directly press the _Start_ button, a pop up will apear on the side where we can introduce parameters, if any.
+Once the Runbook is published, we can directly press the _Start_ button, a pop up will appear on the side where we can introduce parameters, if any.
 We then press _OK_ to execute the Runbook, creating a new _Job_.
 The view of the current Job will open with the details of that execution.
 We can go to the _Output_ tab and press the _Refresh_ button (on top of the screen) to see the logs of the Job (after some seconds).

 #### Alert rules
 Alert rules allow users to define different kind of rules (based on Metrics -number of Job runs-, Logs, etc) that trigger the creation of an alert.
 Alerts can be viewed and configured in Azure Automation Account > Alerts (Monitoring Section).
 For this resources_cleanup Runbook, we want to create an alert when a Job fails, so we need to create a [_Log search alert rule_](https://learn.microsoft.com/en-gb/azure/azure-monitor/alerts/alerts-create-log-alert-rule) that basically will run a Query on the Logs of the Jobs and trigger an alert when it detects that a Job has failed.